Jacques Hébert: Revolutionary role

 Following Louis's failed flight to Varennes in June 1791, Hébert began to attack both Louis and Pope Pius VI.
 On 17 July, Hébert was at the Champ de Mars to sign a petition to demand the removal of King Louis XVI and was caught up in the subsequent Champ de Mars massacre by troops under the Marquis de Lafayette.
 This put him in the revolutionary mindset, and Le Père Duchesne adopted a populist style, deliberately opposed to the high-minded seriousness and appeal to reason expressed by other revolutionaries, to better appeal to the Parisian sans-culottes.
-His journalistic voice expressed separation from and violent opposition to cultured elites in favor of a popular political allegiance to radical patriotic solutions to controlling the economy and winning the war.
+His journalistic voice expressed separation from, and violent opposition to, cultured elites, in favor of a popular political allegiance to radical patriotic solutions for controlling the economy and winning the war.
 Le Père Duchesne began to attack prominent political figures like Lafayette, head of the National Guard; the deceased Comte de Mirabeau, a prominent orator and statesman; and Jean Sylvain Bailly, mayor of Paris.
 In a 1793 speech to the public, Hébert stated his beliefs regarding Lafayette.
 He noted that there were two Père Duchesnes, who opposed each other deeply.
 The Père Duchesne that he said he identified with was the "honest and loyal Père Duchesne who has pursued traitors", while the Père Duchesne he had nothing to do with "praised Lafayette to the heavens".

 As a member of Cordeliers club, he had a seat in the revolutionary Paris Commune, and during the Insurrection of 10 August 1792 he was sent to the Bonne-Nouvelle section of Paris.
 As a public journalist, he supported the September Massacres the next month.
-He agreed with most of the ideals of the radical Montagnard faction, even though he was not a member of it.
+He agreed with most of the ideals of the radical Montagnard faction, even though he was not a member.
 On 22 December 1792, he was appointed the second substitute of the procureur of the commune, and through to August 1793 supported the attacks against the Girondin faction.